OctopusDeploy/Library/README.md

 * Do scripts in the template produce worthwhile status messages as they execute?
 * Are you happy to contribute your template under the terms of the [license](https://github.com/OctopusDeploy/Library/blob/master/LICENSE)?
 If you produced the template while working for your employer please obtain written permission from them before submitting it here.
 * Are the default values of parameters validly applicable in other user's environments?
 Don't use the default values as examples if the user will have to change them
+* For how to deal with parameters and testing take a look at the article [Making great Octopus PowerShell step templates](http://www.lavinski.me/making-great-octopus-powershell-step-templates/)

 If you need help, feedback or a sanity check before investing time in a contribution, feel free to raise an issue on the tracker to discuss your idea first.